► Low-to No-Cost Confidential Clinics - General Information

 Directions: A, C, & F to Jay St., or 2,3,4 & 5 to Nevins St. or R, Q, & B to DeKalb Ave.

-The Fort Greene Health Department walk-in immunization clinic provide immunizations recommended for children over four (4) years of age, teens and adults, including:
+The Fort Greene walk-in immunization clinic provides immunizations recommended for children over 4 years of age, teens and adults, including:

-- Hepatitis B vaccine (for children and high-risk adults through age 59)
+- Hepatitis B vaccine for children and high-risk adults

 - Diphtheria, tetanus & pertussis combination vaccines, including